 - Where the Wild Things Are: Subverted, when Max "returns" home he finds his dinner waiting for him in his room.
 "And it was still warm."

 - The students at Lowood in Jane Eyre are denied their meals if they should break the school rules.
 For a while, they are given meager portions of food as well before the school changes for the better.

-- Jane herself was locked in a bedroom for a while without food when she stood up to her bullying cousin.
+- Before that, Jane herself was locked in a specific bedroom of her house that she hates without food when she stood up to her bullying cousin.

 - Often done to Cinderella in various versions of the fairy-tale, before she goes off with the prince to live in his castle.
 Sometimes she is merely threatened with it if she does not finish her work.

 - Another retelling of Cinderella is a book called Just Ella, in which Ella's stepmother deprives her of her meals.
 In the beginning at least, and she doesn't actually marry the prince considering how he turned out to be Prince Charmless.

-- In A Little Princess in one scene the teacher bans both Sara and the girl she uses as a slave from having any meals the following day after they let the other girls into their bedroom (they are forbidden from doing so)
+- In one scene, the teacher bans both Sara and the girl she uses as a slave from having any meals the following day after they let the other girls into their bedroom (they are forbidden from doing so).

 - During her time as a servant, Sara was ordered to go days without food.
 Frequently too.

 "I have not had either dinner or supper today, Miss Minchin," said Sara, rather faintly.

 "Then all the better.
 You will have something to remember."

 - In one of the Adventures of the Wishing Chair stories, Mollie and Peter are both sent to bed without dinner by their mother after they vandalize the titular chair.

 - In Harry Potter, for most of his childhood with the Dursleys, Harry received this punishment.
 It's noted in Deathly Hallows that this was often to the point of near starvation.